Skip to main content ↓

 Most businesses end up using some form of paid advertising.
 Most often, they use pay-per-click (PPC) advertising, where you bid on certain keywords that you want to target with your ads, and then you only pay when your ads earn clicks.
 One of the most tedious parts of managing a PPC campaign is bidding, but that’s where we get another business AI use.

-Ad networks like Google Ads often provide various AI capabilities, including “smart bidding,” where you can let a machine learning algorithm make your bids for you.
+Ad networks like Google Ads typically provide various AI capabilities, including “smart bidding,” where you can let a machine learning algorithm make your bids for you.
 It doesn’t have total control over this — you can set limits on the bids and let the AI know how you would like it to approach the bidding process.
 Then you can focus on other things while it manages your bids for you.

 6. Fraud detection

 It’s becoming more and more common for businesses to use AI for fraud detection and prevention purposes.
 How you apply AI for fraud detection depends on your business and industry.
-For example, a financial institution like a bank would likely use it to catch fraudulent transactions and identify perpetrators with facial recognition software.

 Even if you’re not a bank, you may still be able to use fraud detection AI software to analyze purchases made on your website and catch any attempts at fraud.